- Key Points

 The best predictor of falling is a previous fall.
 However, falls in elderly people rarely have a single cause or risk factor.
 A fall is usually caused by a complex interaction among the following:

-Age-related changes can impair systems involved in maintaining balance and stability (eg, while standing, walking, or sitting).
+Age-related changes can impair systems involved in maintaining balance and stability (eg, while standing, walking, or sitting) and increase the risk of falls.
 Visual acuity, contrast sensitivity, depth perception, and dark adaptation decline.
 Changes in muscle activation patterns and ability to generate sufficient muscle power and velocity may impair the ability to maintain or recover balance in response to perturbations (eg, stepping onto an uneven surface, being bumped).
 In fact, muscle weakness of any type is a major predictor of falls.

-Chronic and acute disorders ( Some Disorders That Contribute to Risk of Falls) and use of drugs ( Some Drugs That Contribute to Risk of Falls) are major risk factors for falls.
+Chronic and acute disorders (see Table: Some Disorders That Contribute to Risk of Falls) and use of drugs (see Table: Some Drugs That Contribute to Risk of Falls) are major risk factors for falls.
 The risk of falls increases with the number of drugs taken.
 Psychoactive drugs are the drugs most commonly reported as increasing the risk of falls and fall-related injuries.